Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Finite differencing with radial basis functions

 In the following we perform tests on the mesh-free refined node layout of App.~\ref{app_rbf_inter} only, since it resembles best the conditions in our real lensing applications.
 We visualize the test function and the three derivatives of interest for this node configuration in Fig.~\ref{fig_appendix_fd_function}.

 We use Eq.~\ref{equ_FD} to calculate the derivatives of the test function.
 This operation has the Gaussian RBF shape parameter and the number of nearest neighbors as free parameters.
 We again define the average and the maximum error for all nodes as performance metrics and plot them for the first x derivative in Fig.~\ref{fig_appendix_fd_dx}.
 As expected, the right choice of the shape parameter is crucial and the accuracy steadily increases when using more nearest neighbors to calculate the numerical derivatives.
-This also applies to the accuracy of the second numerical derivative shown in Fig.~\ref{fig_appendix_fd_dxx} and for the accuracy of the numerical Laplacian as shown in Fig.~\ref{fig_appendix_fd_laplace}.
-We note that the accuracy of the second derivatives is about an order of magnitude lower than for the first derivative, but with the right choice of shape parameter and an adequate number of nearest neighbors, average relative errors on the grid of $<10^{-3}$ and maximum errors of $<10^{-1}$ can be achieved throughout.
-To analyze the local performance of the finite differencing stencils we show the relative error for each node and for four different choices of the number of nearest neighbors in Fig.~\ref{fig_appendix_fd_pos}.
-The shape parameter is chosen to be optimal in each case.
-No clear trends can be found, despite the expected drop of performance near the edges of the grid and a smaller accuracy where the gradient in the derivative is the largest.
-This drop can possible be overcome with a locally varying shape parameter \citep{Fornberg2007}, but the performance clearly suffices for our purposes.
+This also applies to the accuracy of the numerical Laplacian as shown in Fig.~\ref{fig_appendix_fd_laplace}.
+With the right choice of shape parameter and an adequate number of nearest neighbors, average relative errors on the grid of $<10^{-3}$ and maximum errors of $<10^{-1}$ can be achieved throughout.